You can’t put a price on a quality brush, but fortunately, with Cowling and Wilcox’s excellent value range of artist brushes,

 Natural hair brushes are great for watercolour painting – the softer the better.
-They hold large amounts of paint or water which is necessary for watercolour.
+They hold large amounts of paint or water which is necessary for this medium.
 Red sable is considered to be the best choice for artist brushes, as sable hair comes to a fine needle-like point with excellent spring and resilience.
 Synthetic hair is now so good that many watercolourists prefer them to natural hair - particularly if price and durability is an issue.

 For oils and acrylics, we recommend bristle artist brushes as they have the ability to carry large amounts of paint and work fantastically with a heavier body.
 Bristle artist brushes are more likely to be used in the beginning stages of a painting to distribute the paint and establish brush strokes.
 They’re incredibly durable and sturdy.